Department of Agriculture

 - Settlement of Claims

 Indemnities under the base policy are payable on a unit when the damage value for trees damaged due to an insurable cause of loss exceeds the unit deductible.
 The damage value is determined by multiplying the percent of damage by the number of damaged trees for the stage, and by the applicable tree reference price.
 These results are summed for each stage of the trees within the unit.
+See the Crop Provisions for separate percent of damage determinations for damaged trees that are destroyed, reset, or partially damaged.

 - Optional Coverage